 Once you decide what you’ll sell, there are several options for product development.
 You can make your own products by hand like the artisans at Heath Ceramics.
 You can find a manufacturing partner who will develop your product idea to your specifications like the team at West Path does for their Mexican blankets.

 There’s also the option to buy your product wholesale, which means that you’ll purchase pre-developed items from a wholesale marketplace.
-Our marketplace Handshake is a great option for this.

 If you’d rather not hold inventory, you can look into dropshipping.
 Dropshipping is when a customer purchases an item from you, and you in turn buy that item from a third party.
 The third party then ships the item directly to the customer so you never have to store, handle, or ship any products.